Updated March 21, 2022

 How does IPDR compare to DPI?

-DPI is a useful tool for policy enforcement; however, IPDR is more efficient and cost-effective for wide range of network management tasks.
+DPI is a useful tool for policy enforcement; however, IPDR is more efficient and cost-effective for a wide range of network management tasks.

 How does IPDR compare to SNMP?